| |

 - They report on meaningful stories, and report on them in depth, following up as necessary.

-- They don't distract the audience with gossip pieces, infotainment, and other "non-stories."
+- They don't distract the audience with gossip pieces, infotainment disguised as news, and other "non-stories."

 - They don't substitute he-said/she-said "balance" for fact checking; and, when necessary, they point out misstatements and blatant lies, even when the truth shows one party or person to be "more wrong" than another.

-- They seek guests and interview subjects beyond those who are part of the standard "Beltway Insiders" pool of politicians, analysts, and pundits; they especially seek those who represent points of view beyond those offered by the Democratic and Republican parties and leadership.
+- They seek guests and interview subjects beyond those who are part of the standard "Beltway Insiders" pool of politicians, analysts, and pundits; they especially seek those who represent points of view beyond those offered by the dominant political parties and leaders.

 |